ClassicPress/ClassicPress/README.md

 <a href="https://www.classicpress.net"><img src="src/wp-admin/images/classicpress-logo-wordmark-gradient-on-transparent.svg" height="60"></a>

-**ClassicPress: The business-focused CMS.
-Powerful.
-Versatile.
-Predictable.**
+**ClassicPress: The CMS for Creators.
+Stable.
+Secure.
+Instantly Familiar.**

 ClassicPress is a fork of WordPress that serves the CMS-based business website market.
 We empower the people who create and support these websites, including plugin and theme developers.